mindis/snowplow.github.com/_posts/2013-12-10-introducing-looker-a-fresh-approach-to-bi-on-snowplow-data.md

 ---
 layout: blog-post
 shortenedlink: Introducing Looker - a fresh approach to Business Intelligence that works beautifully with Snowplow
-title: Introducing Looker - a fresh approach to Business Intelligence that works brilliantly with Snowplow
+title: Introducing Looker - a fresh approach to Business Intelligence that works beautifully with Snowplow
 tags: events business intelligence
 author: Yali
 category: Analytics